Menu Close

-10:00 – 11:30 A.M.
-PT
+10:00 A.M. – Noon PT

-CEUs available.
-More information below!
+CEUs available!
+More information below.

 Challenging traditional organizational wellness approaches, this training will explore Pause, Reset, Nourish (PRN).
 PRN is a framework that is grounded in neuroscience and utilizes a variety of evidence-informed practices.
 It is flexible, easy to implement, and appropriate for fast-paced environments.
 This simple, workflow-integrated framework utilizes practical tools to optimize overall health, positive relationships, and career sustainability while engaging in trauma-exposed work.